Order now and get 33% off this book & 50% off my upcoming Blender 2.9 book.

 Vouchers & Affiliates... if you need support or want to support me ...

-If you are a student, totally into the book but can’t afford to pay the whole price, then contact me and I’ll see what I can do to make you happy 🙂 I started super small many years ago – one person, a very low client/payment ratio and no work to do – so I still remember very vividly how it is to be short on cash.
+If you are a student and low on cash or totally into the book but can’t afford to pay the whole price, then contact me and I’ll see what I can do to make you happy 🙂 I started super small many years ago – one person, a very low client/payment ratio and no work to do – so I still remember very vividly how it is to be short on cash.
 Watch out for our specials and DM / mail me if you’re uncertain if you’re eligible for the reduced rate – I’m not here to rip you off.

 If you want to endorse our product digitally, contact me as well – I’d love to have you on-board!